dpfried/incoder/README.md

 # InCoder: A Generative Model for Code Infilling and Synthesis

-Daniel Fried, Armen Aghajanyan, Jessy Lin, Sida Wang, Eric Wallace, Freda Shi, Ruiqi Zhong, Wen-tau Yih, Luke Zettlemoyer, and Mike Lewis
+Daniel Fried*, Armen Aghajanyan*, Jessy Lin, Sida Wang, Eric Wallace, Freda Shi, Ruiqi Zhong, Wen-tau Yih, Luke Zettlemoyer, and Mike Lewis

 This repository hosts example code showing how to use the model using HuggingFace's `transformers` library.
 Code to replicate the evaluation results in our paper (in Fairseq, which we used to train the model) is coming soon!